-It is often hard to find the right words when writing a message of condolence.
-You want to give comfort through words to someone going through a terrible moment and maybe you can’t quite find the words or are worried about saying the wrong thing.
-But, no matter how hard it might be, it is important to reach out to those you love and care about with a message of sympathy.
+No matter how hard it might be, it's important to reach out to those you love and care about with a message of sympathy.
 Often there is not much that can be said that will really address the pain and suffering of those in mourning, but your message of love and support may help them and provide some comfort.

-There are no hard and fast rules, but we have put together some guidelines to help you select and write your heartfelt sympathy card.
+There are no hard and fast rules of what to write in a condolence card, but here at Penny Black, we've put together some tips to help you select and write your heartfelt sympathy card.

-Pick a simple card, it doesn’t have to be one with a message of sympathy on the front, an empathy card with a nice picture or art will work, but ideally it is blank in the inside so that you can write your own heart felt condolences.
+Pick a simple card, it doesn’t necessarily have to be one with a message of sympathy on the front, an empathy card with a neutral illustration or artwork might work well too.
+Ideally, the card will be blank inside so you can write your own heartfelt message of condolence.

-Have some scrap paper ready to write a few short drafts so that when you come to writing on the card you are happy with your message and you are comfortable with the words you have used.
-This will also give you a chance to check your spelling, particularly of any names and will also ensure that you say everything you want to.
+Have some scrap paper ready to write a few short drafts so that when you come to writing in the card, you're happy with your choice of words.
+This will also give you a chance to check your spelling, particularly of any names, and will also ensure that you say everything you want to.

-Give yourself plenty of time to consider your message and also to write it, rushing can lead to mistakes.
+Give yourself plenty of time to consider your message and also to write it to ensure you get your message across.

 If you know the deceased, then address your condolences to the closest living relative such as their wife/husband or eldest child.
 If you do not know the deceased but your friend or relative was a close friend or relative of them, then address your condolences to them.
 If it is your friend that has lost a parent, then write to your friend.
 Feel free to add “and family” where appropriate.